SophiaPerzan/NarReddit-Script/README.md

 Select script from the radio button menu.
 Set the redirect uri to <http://localhost:8080>

-Create a .env file using the .env.template and populate the variables
+Create a .env file using the .env.template and populate the PRAW variables

+Create an elevenlabs account if you do not already have one

+Paste your elevenlabs api key into the .env file

+Run the script

-TODO: ElevenLabs integration, and video creation
+TODO: Automated video creation from post content and audio file.